-A Senate With Many Firsts - Nigeria Today
+A Senate with many firsts - Nigeria Today

 By Yusuph Olaniyonu

 Today is the second anniversary of the Eighth Senate.
-The Senators have agreed to simply mark the day with a special session devoted to reviewing their activities in order to talk about what and what have been achieved as well as areas that require improvements.
+The senators have agreed to simply mark the day with a special session devoted to reviewing their activities to talk about what has been achieved as well as areas that require improvement.

-However, viewed from several perspectives, the last two years in the Red Chamber of the federal legislature had been filled with events and successes.
-It is true that this Senate resumed as a divided house over the issue of election of its leadership.
-There was a clash between the preference of the Senators for independence in the choice who leads them and the insistence by certain leaders of the party with the majority, All Progressives Congress (APC), to impose their wish on the newly inaugurated lawmakers.
+However, viewed from several perspectives, the last two years in the Red Chamber of the federal legislature were been filled with events and successes.
+It is true that this Senate resumed as a divided house over the election of its leaders.
+There was a clash between the preference of the senators for independence in the choice of who leads them and the insistence by certain leaders of the party with the majority, All Progressives Congress (APC), to impose their wish on the lawmakers.

-As the facts today show, the Senators prevailed.
-This however exposed the lawmakers to mischief and sabotage by those who decided to ensure that if the Senators refused to be controlled from outside, then they would have to face public odium arising from manipulation from outside.
-This explains for the ceaseless attack and campaign of calumny consistently waged against the institution by those who specialize in manipulating public opinions and putting spins on issues, events and occurrences around the Senate and the Senators.
+This explains the ceaseless attack and campaign of calumny consistently waged against the institution by those who specialised in manipulating public opinion and putting a spin on issues, events and occurrences around the Senate and the senators.

 Today, the Senate has risen from the ashes of the division that plagued it in the early days.
-It is now very stable, united and focused on its agenda to build a strong economy through using the instrumentality of law making to create a working partnership between the public and private sectors.
-Thanks to the leadership acumen, foresight and resilience of Dr. Abubakar Bukola Saraki, the.
+It is now very stable, united and focused on its agenda to build a strong economy through the instrumentality of law-making to create a working partnership between the public and private sectors, thanks to the leadership acumen, foresight and resilience of Dr. Abubakar Bukola Saraki, the.
 Senate President.

-The Eighth Senate has set itself apart with many innovations that it has brought to the business of law making.
+The Eighth Senate has set itself apart with many innovations that it has brought to the business of law-making.
 First, in the consideration of the 2016 budget, the Senate introduced the concept of public hearing as part of the process.
-What this means is that the budget process is further democratized and many people from the professions, the civil society groups, the private sectors, youth groups and the rest have a say in the making of the budget.
+What this means is that the budget process is further democratised and many people from the professions, the civil society groups, the private sector, youth groups and the rest have a say in the making of the budget.

-This present Senate, in further revolutionizing the budgeting process, has passed a law establishing the National Assembly Budget and Research Office (NABRO) which is to provide technical support, sustained specialized services and necessary research materials that would aid the legislators in the preparation of the budget.
+This present Senate, in further revolutionising the budgeting process, has passed a law establishing the National Assembly Budget and Research Office (NABRO), which is to provide technical support, sustained specialised services and necessary research materials that would aid the legislators in the preparation of the budget.

-The current National Assembly in demonstrating its transparency, openness and accountability acceded to popular request in making public details of its own budget.
-It was the first time in about a decade that the National Assembly will provide a 34 page detail on its budget instead of the one line item that members of the public had been presented with over the years.
+The current National Assembly acceded to popular request in making public details of its own budget.
+It was the first time in about a decade that the National Assembly would provide a 34-page detail on its budget instead of the one line item that members of the public had been presented with over the years.

-The partnership created by NASSBER has helped the Senate to identify 56 laws which are said to be essential for reforming the economy.
-13 of the laws are categorized as high priority laws.
-As as today, seven of the high priority law have been successfully passed.
-The remaining six are in the process of being passed while several others in the medium and low priority bills have equally being passed.
+The partnership created by NASSBER has helped the Senate to identify 56 laws, which are said to be essential for reforming the economy.
+Thirteen of the laws are categorised as high priority laws.
+Today, seven of the high priority laws have been successfully passed.
+The remaining six are in the process of being passed while several others in the medium and low priority bills have equally been passed.
 These are among the 92 bills already passed as at the time of putting together this piece.

 Also, this high-achieving Senate has successfully amended the Customs Act, the first time that is being done in 35 years.
-The amendment has been hailed by several international organizations as it incorporated the Kiyoto Agreement adopted by in many countries across the globe and seeks to modernize the operation of the revenue generation department.
+The amendment has been hailed by several international organisations as it incorporated the Kyoto Agreement adopted by many countries across the globe.

-In the same vein, the present Senate is the first to successfully amend the Electoral Act introducing key reforms like the use of card reader and electronic collation of results, all coming two years before the General Election.
-The tradition in the past is to amend the law governing elections few months to the polls and at a time when all interested parties focus on how the law could help their electoral fortunes.
+In the same vein, the present Senate is the first to successfully amend the Electoral Act, introducing key reforms like the use of card reader and electronic collation of results, two years before the next general election.
+The tradition in the past was to amend the law governing elections few months to the polls and at a time when all interested parties focused on how the law could help their electoral fortunes.
 By amending the law when there was no election, the amendment was informed by non-partisan and patriotic considerations.

-The Committee on Public Petitions in serving as an ombudsman, arbitrator and mediator has helped to restore the jobs of those whose appointments were unjustly terminated or secure the necessary payments to those whose entitlements are denied.
+The Committee on Public Petitions, in serving as an ombudsman, arbitrator and mediator, has helped to restore the jobs of those whose appointments were unjustly terminated or secure the necessary payments to those whose entitlements were denied.

 As the Senate begins its third and penultimate year, it is believed that the members will not slow down the momentum and will move on to continue to make its work relevant to ordinary Nigerians by working for the improvement of their standard of living.